-Data Carpentry values a culture of assessment, and we are consistently evaluating our workshops to understand the impact workshops have and how we can improve.
+Data Carpentry values a culture of assessment, and we are consistently evaluating our workshops to understand the impact workshops have on our learners, and how we can improve our content delivery.

 We conduct pre and post workshop surveys for each workshop

-We will be releasing regular reports from our survey results.
+We release regular reports from our survey results.
 These reports are published through Zenodo and can be accessed through the links below.

 The analysis in this report serves the following purposes: